pappikatla/readyplayerone/index.md

 ## I/O Devices

+VR interface devices allow users to simulate their senses through technology without actually interacting with anything but a computer and peripherals.
+Why would people use I/O devices that could harm them?
+Haptic feedback gloves could generate sensations of pain, and omnidirectional treadmills could cause users to fall and injure themselves.
+These downsides are vastly outweighed by the strenths of these technologies.
+As indicated below in sections about each technology, VR interface devices increased user immersion in VR.
+They allow users to fully utilize most of their senses, which in turn improves their cognitive behavior meaning everything feels more realistic because your body and mind are being decieved to believe it is.

 ### Omnidirectional Treadmill
 Current: Omnidirectional treadmills are currently being developed based off recent research that shows the viability of such a method for virtual reality [IO1].
 Recent psychological research shows that omnidirectional treadmills actually improves cognitive understanding of the surrounding area [IO2].
 Currently omnidirectional treadmills are being developed in two ways, one where there is no harness and therefore movement is freeform, this proves to be very hard in practice as movement away from the center has to be detected immediately, which is why many companies are using harnesses to secure safety [IO3].